 Consider the Purpose of the Trip

-If you are just visiting Thailand for a basic tourist experience, then you shouldn’t need much more than the general clothes, accessories, and travel items listed below.
+If you are just visiting Thailand for a basic tourist experience, then you shouldn’t need much more than the general clothes, accessories, and travel items listed above.

 Consider the purpose of your trip and pack any extra necessities you may need.